anarchy-artichokey/repo-1/README.md

 # repo-1
-Something for a collaborative project
+A collaborative project where anarchy-artichokey and lonestar84 work together in order to create a new video game in python.